qanon1111/blockchain-download/README.md

 Running the included scripts will automatically put the blockchain in the right place for your operating system.

+Be sure to stop any running Bytecoin Gui Wallets or bytecoind processes before running these.
+Also, you must have at least ran your bytecoin wallet or processes at least one time before running any of the below.

 ### Windows:

 Follow the below steps to download the blockchain using the PowerShell Command Line Utility built into all windows.